Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: Evaluation

 Threshold-based approaches provide higher out-of-KB precision than feature-based, but lower metrics than the rule-based approach.
 The setting using synonyms with bi-encoder (``BLINK+syn'') instead of BM25 (``BM25+BERT+syn'') greatly improved the in-KB results and thus the out-of-KB results based on a threshold.

-NIL-rep-based approaches with fixed NIL representations performed better than or on par with threshold-based ones.
-The special token \texttt{[NIL]}, even fixed or unsupervised, can leverage the pre-trained weights in LMs to discriminate NIL from any in-KB entities.
+NIL-rep-based approaches with fixed NIL entity representations performed better than or on par with threshold-based approaches.
+The special token \texttt{[NIL]}, even fixed (unsupervised), can discriminate NIL from in-KB entities using the weights in pre-trained LM.

-BLINKout outperforms all the baselines on all the datasets.
-A large margin was achieved compared to the second best, rule-based approach, especially for MM-2014AB and MM-pruned-0.1, by nearly 40\% and 10\% improvement of $F_{1_o}$, resp.
+BLINKout outperformed all the baselines on all the datasets.
+A large margin was achieved compared to the rule-based (second best for biomedical datasets, i.e., except for NILK-sample): for MM-2014AB and NILK-sample, by about 30-40\% improvement of $F_{1_o}$.

+For NILK-sample, the improvement with synonyms was less obvious.
+This is due to the zero-shot nature of the dataset and inadequacy of synonyms: first, NILK is a zero-shot entity linking dataset, while synonyms most benefit seen entities rather than unseen entities\footnote{We also tested the zero-shot (ZS) version of the other four datasets (by removing testing mentions linked to overlapped entities to the training set), and found that using synonyms may not improve much (compared to the original data setting) or may even impede the performance of linking, see results in Appendix \ref{appendix:zs-EL}.}; second, the percentage of entities having a synonym is much lower in NILK-sample (25\%) than the other datasets (99\%) and the average number of synonyms per entity is lower.

-\paragraph{Ablation Study} The contributing components in BLINKout are: (i) fine-tuned NIL representation with NIL-labelled training data (3-17\% improvement of $F_{1_o}$); (ii) synonym enhancement (2-14\% improvement of $F_{1_o}$); (iii) domain-specific BERT, e.g. SapBERT (3-19\% improvement of $F_{1_o}$).
+\textbf{Ablation Study}.
+The contributing components in BLINKout are: (i) \textbf{fine-tuned NIL entity representation} with NIL-labelled training data, e.g., with 3-18\% improvement of $F_{1_o}$ between ``BLINKout (BERT)'' and ``NIL-rep-based BLINK+syn''; (ii) \textbf{synonym enhancement}, e.g., with 2-14\% improvement of $F_{1_o}$ between ``BLINKout (BERT)'' and ``BLINKout (-syn, BERT)'', except for a marginal improvement (of 0.4\%) on the NILK-sample dataset; (iii) \textbf{domain-specific LMs}, e.g., with 3-19\% improvement of $F_{1_o}$ between ``BLINKout (SapBERT)'' and ``BLINKout (BERT)'', except for a marginal improvement (of 0.7\%) on the NILK-sample dataset.

-\paragraph{Overall Accuracy} For the overall accuracy on both in-KB and out-of-KB mentions ($A$), the proposed models perform the best or competitively in 3 out of 4 datasets (except for MM-pruned-0.1, slightly below the rule-based approach by 0.5\%).
-This shows that BLINKout, which focuses on out-of-KB mentions, does not compromise the performance of in-KB entities.
+\textbf{Overall Accuracy}.
+For the overall accuracy on both in-KB and out-of-KB mentions ($A$), the proposed models perform the best or competitively in all datasets.
+This shows that the approaches to discover out-of-KB mentions do not compromise the performance of in-KB entities.
 In-KB EL results are in Table \ref{in-KB-results} in Appendix \ref{appendix:in-KB}.

-\paragraph{Qualitative Analysis} Examples in Table \ref{example-preds} with analysis in Appendix \ref{qualitative-analysis} on the datasets further suggest that BLINKout can identify out-of-KB mentions with higher confidence, compared to $Th$-based and NIL-rep-based methods on BLINK.